This App Just Became My Favorite Storyboarding Tool

 What’s so great about Note Board?

-While this extension has a few pay-to-play features, the free platform has more than enough free customizable tools to feed the visual thinker’s appetite, including:
+While this extension has a few pay-to-play features, the free platform has more than enough free tools to feed the visual thinker’s appetite, including:

 Color codable sticky notes.
 These sticky notes have robust capabilities: